Although there are many different ways of reacting to loss, the grief process usually follows certain patters and moves through various stages.

 Hell is the definitive rejection of God, a state for those who freely and definitively spearate themselves from God, the source of all life and joy – Pope John Paul II

-Questions and answers on the Resurrection of the Body.
+Some early thinking about the Resurrection of the Body.